Why not use a patterned fabric, do some simple applique, print your logo or even hand embroidery, it doesn't really matter.

 It is very easy to embroider and to sew but you need to watch out for a few things.

 Do not use clips, they will leave marks

-You need to sew the seams with a leather needle and you need to embroider with a larger embroidery needle a size 16 if you have one Machine embroidery needles Both needles will be blunt after this project and will need throwing away.
+You need to sew the seams with a leather needle the needle will be blunt after this project and will need throwing away.

 When you sew the seams you must clip the sides together inside the seam allowance to avoid spoiling the fabric.

 I trimmed the inside of the top with pinking shears as I folded it just once only.
 I also folded the handles in half without turning the ends in and i trimmed the raw edges with pinking sheers.